4. Motion Planning

 This is in contrast to freespace planning, which plans a trajectory from a start to goal configuration without specific constraints on the path itself.
 Freespace planning solves for a valid, collision-free path in joint space, but it may produce curved, non-intuitive motions.

-MoveIt Pro supports both approaches and allows blending them using composite Behaviors, depending on your task’s complexity.
+MoveIt Pro supports combining free space planning and Cartesian planning, and allows blending them using composite Behaviors, depending on your task’s complexity.

 Cartesian plan to a single pose

-Let’s start learning about Cartesian planning by moveing to a single 3D pose.
+Let’s start learning about Cartesian planning by moving to a single 3D pose.
 Later we will plan through a series of points.

 We previously introduced the Compute IK, Plan and Move